Bottlenecking in graphs and a coarse Menger-type theorem: Coarse Bottlenecking A Coarse Menger-type Theorem

 \section{Coarse Bottlenecking \& A Coarse Menger-type Theorem}

 \begin{Remark} Remark \ref{Remark:BN=Ladder} Gives ladders as a useful tool for studying edge bottlenecking.
-As a $M$-fat $(n+1)$-ladder is not $M$-fat $n$ bottlenecked, the converse of this statement would be a slightly different version of the coarse Menger Conjecture than previously proposed \cite{GP23,CDNRV2010} and disproven by a counterexample \cite{CMCCounterEx}.
-Note that the counter example given does not apply in this case as it contains a fat $3$ ladder.
-We present one such statement below. \end{Remark}
+A $2M$-fat $(n+1)$-ladder is not $M$-fat $n$-bottlenecked.
+The converse of this statement would be a slightly different version of the coarse Menger Conjecture than previously proposed \cite{GP23,CDNRV2010} and disproven by a counterexample \cite{STR23}.
+Note that the counter example given does not apply in this case as it contains a fat $3$-ladder.
+We present one such statement below. \end{Remark} \begin{Theorem} Consider the following conditions: \begin{enumerate} \item A graph $G$ is $M$-fat $n$-bottlenecked. \item Every $2M$-fat minor of $G$ is $n$-edge bottlenecked. \item $G$ does not contain a $2M$-fat $D_{n+1}$ minor. \item $G$ does not contain a $2M$-fat $n+1$-ladder. \end{enumerate} The implications $1\implies 2\iff 3\iff 4$ hold.
+Furthermore if the graph is coarsely bottlenecked then $4\implies 1$. \end{Theorem} \begin{proof}[Proof of Theorem \ref{CBN_FatMinorClosed}]